CameronBrooks11/OpenSCAD-Batch-Export/README.md

 **Parameters:**

 - `<scad_file>`: Path to the OpenSCAD `.scad` file.
 - `<parameter_file>`: Path to the CSV or JSON file containing parameters.
-A JSON file is an OpenSCAD Customizer parameter-set file and is handed to OpenSCAD natively (`-p FILE -P SET`, OpenSCAD 2019.05+), so each value is typed by the model's own default and keys missing from a set keep the model's defaults.
+A JSON file is an OpenSCAD Customizer parameter-set file and is handed to OpenSCAD natively (`-p FILE -P SET`, OpenSCAD 2019.05+), so each value is typed by the model's own default and keys missing from a set keep the model's defaults; the CSV conventions below (quote-wrapping to force a string, `undef`) do not apply, OpenSCAD reads the values itself.
 CSV rows are passed as `-D` flags.
 A case never gets both.
 - `<output_folder>`: Directory where STL files will be saved.

 **Options:**